Treatment for GERD

-Acupuncture for acid reflux is one of the major healing techniques engaged in Traditional Chinese Medicine.
-Best on the report from National Center for Complementary and Alternative Medicine, acupuncture has been progressively achieving recognition as an unconventional form of treatment since the beginning of the 1970s, when it initially moved to the U.S. as a medical approach for different sorts of pain syndromes.
+Acupuncture for acid reflux is a primary healing technique in Traditional Chinese Medicine.
+Based on the National Center for Complementary and Alternative Medicine report, acupuncture has been progressively achieving recognition as an unconventional form of treatment since the beginning of the 1970s, when it initially moved to the U.S. as a medical approach for different sorts of pain syndromes.
 By needling particular biologically active skin points on the head, torso, and extremities, acupuncturists challenge to re-establish the stability of internal energy (Qi).

 Acupuncture for acid reflux is recognized as commonly harmless, even though insignificant bruising can sporadically happen.
-Those bruises usually disappear within7 15 days.
+Those bruises usually disappear within 15 days.

 Study’s findings of acupuncture for acid reflux.

-A 2006 publication in the “Journal of Gastroenterology” stated that Acupuncture for acid reflux is in effect in the Gastroenterological clinics because it fuels gastrointestinal peristaltic and constraints gastric acid production.
+A 2006 publication in the “Journal of Gastroenterology” stated that Acupuncture for acid reflux is effective in Gastroenterological clinics because it fuels gastrointestinal peristaltic and constrains gastric acid production.

 Conclusion regarding the treatment of acid reflux.

-The conventional western approach to managing heartburn and other acid reflux symptoms implicates the use of Proton Pump Inhibitors for as long as symptoms take place.
-Regrettably, because these pharmaceutical medicines don’t cure the principal cause of acid reflux, and rather make them poorer, patients who get prescriptions of PPI end up dependent on them for the rest of their lives.
+The conventional Western approach to managing heartburn and other acid reflux symptoms implicates using Proton Pump Inhibitors for as long as symptoms occur.
+Regrettably, because these pharmaceutical medicines don’t cure the principal cause of acid reflux and instead make them poorer, patients who get prescriptions for PPI depend on them for the rest of their lives.

-This is a severe issue, because Nexium, Prilosec, and other drugs from this group support microbial overgrowth, declining the individual’s immune system, diminishes immersion of vital nutrients, and upsurges the probability of rising symptoms of IBS, further peptic conditions, and cancer.
+This is a severe issue because Nexium, Prilosec, and other drugs from this group support microbial overgrowth, declining the individual’s immune system, diminishing immersion of vital nutrients, and upsurging the probability of rising symptoms of IBS, further peptic conditions, and cancer.
 The producers of these medicines have always been attentive to them.
-FDA does not recommend to use PPI drugs for longer than two weeks.
-Obviously, this practical instruction has been cast-off and people take these medications on a regular basis all lifelong.
+FDA does not recommend using PPI drugs for longer than two weeks.
+Obviously, this practical instruction has been cast off, and people take these medications regularly all their lives.

-What is mainly upsetting about it is that acid reflux can be easily healed and cured with simple nutritional and standard of living modifications.
+What is mainly upsetting about it is that acid reflux can be quickly healed and cured with simple nutritional and standard-of-living modifications.

-Regrettably, the dishonesty and exploitation of our pharmaceutical industry practically assure that these important facts will continue to be incomprehensible.
-Pharmaceutical companies make a profit of more than $7.2 billion a year vending Proton Pump Inhibitors.
+Regrettably, the dishonesty and exploitation of our pharmaceutical industry practically ensure that these important facts will continue to be incomprehensible.
+Pharmaceutical companies profit more than $7.2 billion annually from vending Proton Pump Inhibitors.
 The last thing they agree on is for physicians and the population to study holistic treatment techniques for acid reflux.
 And since 2/3 of all medical research is sponsored by drug companies, it’s up to patients to determine the truth about effective treatments for acid reflux.

-Philadelphia Acupuncture Clinic led by medical doctor Victor Tsan has strong academic and clinical experience in the treatment of acid reflux.
+Philadelphia Acupuncture Clinic, led by medical doctor Victor Tsan, has strong academic and clinical experience treating acid reflux.
 Dr. Tsan learned classical acupuncture in China and is recognized by the Chinese Academy of Chinese Traditional Medicine.
 He also graduated from the International Academy of classical homeopathy and was personally trained by Professor George Vithoulcas.

-Most of the patients in Philadelphia Acupuncture Clinic are happy with the results of treatment and in the majority of cases get cured.
+Most of the patients in Philadelphia Acupuncture Clinic are happy with the treatment results and, in most cases, get cured.